 To do this you’ll need a file transfer protocol program (e.g., FileZilla, WinSCP) and the FTP host’s username and password.
 (Sometimes anonymous FTP access is possible when you’re using a public host or one that’s been misconfigured).

 The reason these hosts work is that there’s a remote computer with “server” software running on it.
 This shares part of its storage system with those online.

-FTP or a method of accessing the files is necessary to view and copy the files back and forth.
+File transfer protocol ftp server or a method of accessing the files is necessary to view and copy the files back and forth.

 There are several reasons why you may want to use this hosting option, including:

 - You can use your FTP server to transfer files from one computer to your FTP accounts